que-rb/que/README.md

 If you have a project that uses or relates to Que, feel free to submit a PR adding it to the list!

-## Contributing
+## Community and Contributing

-  1. Fork it
+  * For bugs in the library, please feel free to [open an issue](https://github.com/chanks/que/issues/new).
-  2. Create your feature branch (`git checkout -b my-new-feature`)
+  * For general discussion and questions/concerns that don't relate to obvious bugs, try posting on the [que-talk Google Group](https://groups.google.com/forum/#!forum/que-talk).
-  3. Commit your changes (`git commit -am 'Add some feature'`)
+  * For contributions, pull requests submitted via Github are welcome.

-  4. Push to the branch (`git push origin my-new-feature`)
+Regarding contributions, one of the project's priorities is to keep Que as simple, lightweight and dependency-free as possible, and pull requests that change too much or wouldn't be useful to the majority of Que's users have a good chance of being rejected.
+If you're thinking of submitting a pull request that adds a new feature, consider starting a discussion in [que-talk](https://groups.google.com/forum/#!forum/que-talk) first about what it would do and how it would be implemented.
+If it's a sufficiently large feature, or if most of Que's users wouldn't find it useful, it may be best implemented as a standalone gem, like some of the related projects above.

-  5. Create new Pull Request
+### Specs

-A note on running specs - Que's worker system is multithreaded and therefore prone to race conditions (especially on Rubinius).
+A note on running specs - Que's worker system is multithreaded and therefore prone to race conditions (especially on interpreters without a global lock, like Rubinius or JRuby).
 As such, if you've touched that code, a single spec run passing isn't a guarantee that any changes you've made haven't introduced bugs.
 One thing I like to do before pushing changes is rerun the specs many times and watching for hangs.
 You can do this from the command line with something like:

     for i in {1..1000}; do rspec -b --seed $i; done